tkaczmarzyk/specification-arg-resolver/README.md

    search.default-params.lastName=Simpson
    ```

-SpEL expression should be able to be evaluated to `java.lang.String`
+Defined in `constVal` SpEL expression should be able to be evaluated to `java.lang.String`.

 Default value of queries
 ------------------------